PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-07 05:15:06
+Last updated: 2024-04-07 05:15:41
-Random Quote: I don't want to be good.
-I am going to be great. - Pablo Escobar
+Random Quote: If we're together long enough I hope that one day you see yourself like I do. - Kevin